 A Career in Law

-However, whether a student should embark upon a path to a J.D. is a decision that must be based on a wide range of factors.
+Whether a student should embark upon the path to a J.D. is a decision that must be based on a wide range of factors.
 The improvement in the market for law school graduates does not mean that a law degree is a ticket to a lucrative and successful career.
 You are invited to contact Touro's pre-law advisors and let them help you figure out if this is the right path for you.